BART KESNER

 Since receiving my MBA immediately following undergraduate school, my professional background consists of a variety of senior leadership roles focused on transformation management, customer experience, client relationships, and program/project management.

-Thanks to my parents and a well rounded upbringing, my personal interests run the gamut from sports, travel, arts, outdoors and technology just to name a few.
+Thanks to my parents and a well rounded upbringing, my personal interests run the gamut from sports, travel, art, technology. and the outdoors just to name a few.
 I try to enjoy those things with my friends and family which includes my wife and daughters (and yes, dog!).

 Spotlight